Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Within-Group Assortment

 \section{Within-Group Assortment}

-We consider game-theoretic interactions within groups which follow an $r$-assortment process as introduced by Grafen and studied in various deterministic and stochastic settings \cite{grafen1979hawk,van2017hamilton,allen2015games,cooney2016assortment,coder2018effects}.
+In this section, we will consider the effect of within-group assortment on the dynamics of our PDE model of multilevel selection.
+We consider game-theoretic interactions within groups which follow an $r$-assortment process as introduced by Grafen and studied in various deterministic and stochastic settings \cite{grafen1979hawk,van2017hamilton,allen2015games,cooney2016assortment,coder2018effects,iyer2020evolution}.
 In particular, we assume a form of like-with-like assortment in which, with probability $r$, individuals play the game with an individual with the same strategy, while, with probability $1-r$, individuals play the game with a randomly chosen member of their group.
 In an infinitely large group with a fraction $x$ of cooperators, the expected payoff of a cooperator $\pi_C^r(x)$ and of a defector $\pi_D^r(x)$ under this assortment process is

 We can also understand the role of the assortment process by describing the expected payoff with the following transformed payoff matrix for well-mixed interactions \cite{van2011replicator, nowak2006five}